Cmon3/AutomateSearch/README.md

 ![Screenshot5](/Images/heroku_vars.PNG)

-you can follow this information:
+you can follow this information, and take into account pasting the whole json file from your google credentials:

 [Digital Ocean Docs](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/)